How do you fix droopy eyelids or bags under your eyes?

 Lower Blepharoplasty – Lower Eyelid surgery

-Lower eyelid surgery or lower blepharoplasty is generally performed using local anaesthetic and light sedation.
+Lower eyelid surgery or lower blepharoplasty is generally performed using a local anaesthetic and as necessary, light sedation.

 The procedure may also be performed from inside the lid, where the incision is made, with no marking on the outer aspect of the lid.
 This is called a “transconjunctival blepharoplasty”, and is often combined with laser resurfacing.

-However, a double eyelid surgery or double blepharoplasty, can also be performed at the same time.
+Double eyelid surgery or double blepharoplasty, upper and lower lids, can also be performed at the same time.

 Frequently Asked Questions